-Membership dues and joining fees are collected via direct debit, so in general there are no material overdue receivables in the normal course of the business.
+Joining fees and membership fees are collected via direct debit, so in general there are no material overdues in the normal course of the business.

-Allowances on receivables are principally set up on other receivables, e.g. from sale of assets (clubs), if these receivables are likely not to be collectible.
-No general allowances are set up.
+Bad debt allowances are mainly set up for other receivables, e.g., from the sale of assets (clubs) if these receivables are likely not to be collectible.
+No general allowances are recognized.

-6.3 Current income tax assets
+6.3 Income tax assets

-Current income tax assets mainly include capital gains taxes.
+Income tax assets mainly include tax on investment income.